East Africa & the Eastern Nile

 Decision making and social analyses

-The politics research stream is examining how interests, institutions and ideas shape dam decision making in Ethiopia and the Nile Basin, focusing on three main research themes:
+The politics research stream is examined how interests, institutions and ideas shape dam decision making in Ethiopia and the Nile Basin, focusing on three main research themes:

 - The political economy of the energy sector, the power-generation mix and distribution of electricity